philipgreat/lighting-match-engine-core/README.md

 **RUST IS BORN for MATCHING ENGINES**

 A minized lighting fast matching engine core, focusing on mathing only.
-No assumptions, work with different assets with max 65535 products.
+No assumptions, work with different products with max 65535.

 Products can be: